First Aid On the Field. Any Field

-- Check the child for slurred speech, ringing in the ears, a full feeling in his head or memory loss.
+- Check the child for slurred speech, ringing in the ears, a full feeling in his head, or memory loss.

-If any of the above result in a Positive finding the child must be transported to a hospital and be evaluated by a medical professional.
+If any of the above result in a positive finding the child must be transported to a hospital and be evaluated by a medical professional.
 Contact EMS and remain with the child until they arrive.
 If a concussion is left untreated it can lead to what is called Second-Impact Syndrome (SIS).
 Second-Impact Syndrome occurs when a player has sustained a second head injury before the symptoms of the first injury have subsided.
 This syndrome is life-threatening and causes brain swelling or herniation and death.

-Bleeding from cuts and scraps are very common injuries in any sport.
+Bleeding from cuts and scrapes are very common injuries in any sport.
 Remember that blood is potentially infectious which means that the child must be removed from the practice/game until the bleeding has been stopped and the wound has been cleaned and covered.
 This is done to protect the other children from potentially infectious exposure.
 Most bleeding is not considered an emergency and can be controlled rather efficiently by the coach.

-Fractures Even though most of the time they are not life threatening injuries, they can be very serious in children because they can affect the bones' ability to grow over time.
+Even though most of the time they are not life threatening injuries, they can be very serious in children because they can affect the bones' ability to grow over time.
 All fractures in children should be taken seriously until proven otherwise by a healthcare professional.
 In the case of fractures of the upper leg, they can be life threatening and require immediate attention, especially if there has been any injury to the femoral artery.